Funding for pediatric research available through Children’s Miracle Network

 RFA Details: Children's Miracle Network Faculty and Trainee Research Grants

-The principal investigator on a CMN Faculty Research Grant must have a primary academic appointment at the College of Medicine at the rank of assistant professor, associate professor or professor.
-In addition to the basic science faculty, virtually all physicians and psychologists employed by Penn State Health Milton S. Hershey Medical Center have a primary academic appointment in the College of Medicine and are therefore eligible.
+The principal investigator on a CMN Faculty Research Grant must have a primary faculty appointment at the rank of assistant professor, associate professor or professor in any academic department at the College of Medicine.

 The principal investigator on a CMN Trainee Research Grant must be a resident, fellow or postdoc employed by Penn State Health Milton S. Hershey Medical Center or Penn State College of Medicine.